 This paucity of solid treatments has led to a race between pharma and biotech companies to come up with the ultimate NASH therapy.
-With old targets falling by the way side, the challenge is on to discover new approaches that could lead to a breakthrough in NASH treatment.
-In our latest webinar, experts from across the pharma field discuss potential new targets for NASH therapy, and where the field will go in the near future.
+With old targets falling by the way side, the challenge is to discover new approaches that could lead to a breakthrough in NASH treatment.
+In our latest webinar, experts from across the pharma field discuss potential new targets and approaches for NASH therapy, and where the field will go in the near future.

 When: Thursday, July 11th, 2019

 Time: 11am EDT / 4pm BST / 5pm CEST

 The webinar will be available on-demand after this date.

 - Moderator: Donna Cryer, JD, President and CEO, Global Liver Institute

 - Robert Lumsden, PhD, Clinical Programme Manager, Genomics Medicine Ireland

 - Sean Muthian, PhD, BS, MBA, Executive Director, External Science Innovations, Allergan

 - James Trevaskis, PhD, Director, Cell Biology – Fibrosis/NASH Group, Gilead Sciences

 - Jeffrey Gulcher, MD, PhD, Chief Scientific Officer & Co-founder, WuXi NextCODE